ArchiveBox/ArchiveBox/README.md

 If you're missing `wget` or `curl`, simply install them using `apt` or your package manager of choice.
 See the "Manual Setup" instructions for more details.

+### Archiving

+**Lots of skipped sites:**

+If you ran the archiver once, it wont re-download sites subsequent times, it will only download new links.
+If you haven't already run it, make sure you have a working internet connection and that the parsed URLs look correct.
+You can check the `archive.py` output or `index.html` to see what links it's downloading.

+If you're still having issues, try deleting or moving the `service/archive` folder and running `archive.py` again.

+**Lots of errors:**

+Make sure you have all the dependencies installed and that you're able to visit the links from your browser normally.
+Open an [issue](https://github.com/pirate/bookmark-archiver/issues) with a description of the errors if you're still having problems.

+**Lots of broken links from the index:**

+Not all sites can be effectively archived with each method, that's why it's best to use a combination of `wget`, PDFs, and screenshots.
+If it seems like more than 10-20% of sites in the archive are broken, open an [issue](https://github.com/pirate/bookmark-archiver/issues) with some of the URLs that failed to be archived and I'll investigate.

+### Hosting the Archive

+If you're having issues trying to host the archive via nginx, make sure you already have nginx running with SSL.
+If you don't, google around, there are plenty of tutorials to help get that set up.
+Open an [issue](https://github.com/pirate/bookmark-archiver/issues) if you have problem with a particular nginx config.

 ## TODO